inniyah/preppy/docs/index.rst

 The key features are:

-* *single Python module*.
-It's easy to include it in your project
+* *small*.
+Preppy is a single Python module.
+If you want a templating system 'in the box', it's easy to include it in your project
 * *easy to learn*.
 It takes about one minute to scan all the features
 * *just Python*.
 We have not invented another language, and if you want to do something - includes, quoting, filters - you just use Python
 * *compiled to bytecode*: a .prep file gets compiled to a Python function in a .pyc file